adilansari/adilansari.github.io/_posts/blog/2017-05-20-racebike-project.md

 </figure>
 <figcaption align="center"><strong>Before conversion, mostly stock</strong></figcaption>

 Bought myself a Yamaha R6 in June 2014.
 Streets/Highways were just not apt for this mean thing and started doing trackdays.
-The love for riding intensified and it was 2017 when I decided to convert this into a race track only bike.
+The love for riding intensified and it was 2017 when I decided to convert this into a racetrack only bike.

 <figure class="third" align="center">